Adding an SSL Certificate

-Zoomdata supports SSL Certificates so that a secure connection between the Zoomdata Server and the browser can be established.
-In particular, Zoomdata supports two common formats for SSL Certificates - JKS and PKCS12.
+Zoomdata supports SSL crtificates so that a secure connection between the Zoomdata server and the browser can be established.
+In particular, Zoomdata supports two common formats for SSL certificates - JKS and PKCS12.
 For information on creating a keystore or Certificate Signing Request (CSR) for use with Zoomdata, see https://www.digicert.com/code-signing/java-code-signing-guide.htm.

 Perform the following steps: